akshitagupta15june/lane_detection_opencv/README.md

 detection algorithm, bilateral filter.
 The main working of all these are as follows:

-# A. Hough Transform
+# A. Probabilistic Hough Transform

-The Hough transform is a technique in which features are extracted that is used in image analysis and digital image processing.
+Hough transform is a technique in which features are extracted that is used in image analysis and digital image processing.
 Previously the classical Hough Transform worked on the identification of lines in the image but later it has been extended to identifying positions of shapes like circles and ellipses.
 In automated analysis of digital images, there was a problem of detecting simple geometric shapes such as straight lines, circle, etc. So in the pre-processing stage edge detector has been used to obtain points on the image that lie on the desired curve in image space.
 But due to some imperfections in image data or in the edge detector, some pixels were missing on the desired curve as well as spacial deviation between the geometric shape used and the noisy edge pixels obtained by the edge detector.
 So to refine this problem Hough transform is used.
 In this the grouping of edge pixels into an object class is performed by choosing appropriate pixels from the set of parametric image objects.